 Changes in enrollment, or student schedule changes, must be made before the end of the designated registration period.
-Such changes include dropping or adding courses, changing sections, electing to audit courses, and changing the number of credits to be earned in a course (where applicable).
-Any change in enrollment may be done on Wingspan (wingspan.winthrop.edu) through the designated registration period.
+Such changes include dropping or adding courses, changing sections, and changing the number of credits to be earned in a course (where applicable).
+Most changes in enrollment may be done on Wingspan (wingspan.winthrop.edu) through the designated registration period.
 After the last day to register or add courses, changes must be submitted to the Office of Records and Registration on a Schedule Change form with the approval of the Academic Dean of the college offering the course.